Ben-Epstein/spacy-to-hf/README.md

 # spacy-to-hf
-A simple converter from Spacy Entities to Huggingface BILOU formatted data
+A simple converter from SpaCy Entities (Spans) to Huggingface BILOU formatted data (tokens and ner_tags)

 I've always struggled to convert my spacy formatted spans into data that can be trained on using huggingface transformers.
 But Spacy's Entity format is the most intuitive